 Prediction markets are frequently used to predict the outcome of future events.
 New companies such as Augur, Gnosis and Bitcoin Hivemind develop new prediction markets based on the blockchain.
 Their goal is to democratize the prediction markets and make it easier for non-experts to participate.
 This could improve the reliability of the predicion markets and give better outcomes.
 See my presentation for the Dutch Future Society in November 2016 below.
 A few months after my presentation and article, WIRED Magazine wrote a very similar article about these new prediction markets.

-Based on my research I also wrote four books, three of which were nominated top 5 management book of the year.
+Based on my research and experience I wrote four books, three of which were nominated top 5 management book of the year.

 A successful and future proof organization must digital agile and adaptive, or in other words: be plug&play, be able to tap into the knowledge and competences of others, leverage the wisdom of crowds and let third parties make additions and applications that bring new value to the customer.